-Gatorade pulls 'fire retardant' additiveJanuary 26th, 2013 in Health /
+Gatorade pulls 'fire retardant' additiveJanuary 26, 2013 in Medicine & Health / Health

 PepsiCo subsidiary Gatorade said Friday it was removing an ingredient from its popular citrus-flavored sports drink that has a second life as a fire retardant.